simonceddy/config/readme.md

 // key:
 var_dump($config['test.isTrue']);
 ```

+__PLEASE NOTE__ YAML files will be ignored unless the [symfony/yaml](https://symfony.com/doc/current/components/yaml.html) package is also installed.

 You can also use the Config class constructor and provide your config values directly as the sole argument: